 - There are places to recycle batteries, broken technology items, and certain types of hazardous waste.

-- Our library takes new and used books.
+- Our library takes new and used book donations.

 The list goes on and on and on — and these are just the examples I thought of in about 3 minutes.